AshaYalla/linux/README.md

 # Assignment 3

-For Assignment 3, you should likely be using the environment you created for assignment 2.
+For Assignment 3, environment created for assignment 2 is utilized.

 ## Team Members Contribution: